mulle-c/mulle-container/dox/VERBS.md

 next      | sequential access read member    | returns 1 (yes) or 0 (no) depending on presence in container

 ## Element Access Write

 Verb      | Meaning
 ----------|---------------
-add       | sequential access write, into empty space extract   | destructive get, with ownership transfer (caller must free) insert    | random access write, not overwriting member    | returns 1 (yes) or 0 (no) depending on presence in container
+add       | sequential access write, into empty space extract   | destructive get, with ownership transfer (caller must free) insert    | random access write, not overwriting member    | returns 1 (yes) or 0 (no) depending on presence in container register  | a get or set operation, returns the previous value , with ownership transfer (caller must free) set       | a destructive insert (may or may not return previous value)

 ## Operations